AdobeDocs/target.it-IT/help/administrating-target/scene7-settings.md

 >[!NOTE]
 >
->L’integrazione di Target con Dynamic Media Classic consente la trasmissione delle risorse (come parte delle attività) caricate nella cartella risorse di Adobe Experience Cloud.
-Tale integrazione non consente l’accesso a tutte le risorse caricate in Dynamic Media Classic per la trasmissione alle attività di Target.
+>Integrating [!DNL Target] with [!DNL Dynamic Media Classic] enables delivery of assets (as part of activities) uploaded to the [!DNL Adobe Experience Cloud] assets folder.
+This integration does not enable access to all assets uploaded in [!DNL Dynamic Media Classic] for delivery in [!DNL Target] activities.

-Se disponi già di un account Dynamic Media, puoi fornirne le tue credenziali.
-In caso contrario, puoi richiedere un account Dynamic Media Classic limitato, senza alcun costo aggiuntivo, rivolgendoti al tuo rappresentante Adobe.
-Questo account può essere utilizzato per scopi limitati solo in Target.
+If you already have a [!DNL Dynamic Media] account, you can supply your existing credentials.
+If you do not have an account, you can request a restricted-use [!DNL Dynamic Media Classic] account at no additional charge from your [!DNL Adobe] representative.
+This account can be used for purposes restricted for use in [!DNL Target] only.
 Questo servizio viene reso disponibile ai clienti per i flussi di lavoro che necessitano di funzionalità di scambio immagini.

-Se questa impostazione non è configurata, l&#39;opzione di offerta Scambio immagine all&#39;interno del flusso di lavoro di creazione attività non è disponibile.
+If this setting is not configured, the [!UICONTROL Swap Image offer] option within the activity creation workflow is not available.
 Una volta configurata, l’opzione di offerte di scambio/cambiamento immagine è disponibile sia nel [Compositore esperienza visivo che nel Compositore esperienza basato su moduli](../c-experiences/experiences.md#concept_A2E10F6AFB3D4AEAB6951EE14688848D).
-Puoi quindi sfruttare le offerte di immagine con le immagini che sono state caricate da Adobe Experience Cloud e usarle in attività di Target.
+You can then leverage image offers with images that have been uploaded from the [!DNL Adobe Experience Cloud] for use in [!DNL Target] activities.

 Se desideri fare riferimento a un URL di immagine pubblica direttamente in un&#39;offerta o codice personalizzato durante la creazione di attività, devi distribuire l&#39;immagine ai server web e utilizzare il tuo URL nel codice.
-Non è possibile ottenere l&#39;URL pubblicato di un&#39;immagine caricata su Experience Cloud per utilizzarlo direttamente o all&#39;esterno dei flussi di lavoro di targeting utilizzando Adobe Target.
+There is no way to obtain the published URL of an image uploaded into the [!DNL Experience Cloud] to consume directly or outside of targeting workflows using [!DNL Target].
 Questa funzionalità non è consentita, secondo il contratto.

-Tieni presente che l’URL di archiviazione e gli URL di pubblicazione finali delle immagini di Dynamic Media sono diversi; fai attenzione a NON creare offerte utilizzando il collegamento di archiviazione delle immagini, poiché in tal caso la consegna non funzionerà.
-Utilizza la funzionalità per offerte di immagini descritta nella documentazione.
+Note that the storage URL and the final publish URLs of images from [!DNL Dynamic Media] are different and one must *NOT* create offers using the storage link of images as delivery will not work in such cases.
+Devi usare la funzionalità delle offerte di immagini come spiegato nella nostra documentazione.

-Per effettuare l’integrazione con Dynamic Media Classic (Scene7), dovete specificare le seguenti informazioni.
+To integrate with [!DNL Dynamic Media Classic] ([!DNL Scene7]), you need to specify the following information.

-1. Click **[!UICONTROL Administration]** > **[!UICONTROL Scene7 Settings]**.
+1. Fate clic su **[!UICONTROL Amministrazione]** > Configurazione **** Scene7.

    ![Pagina Scene7](/help/administrating-target/assets/scene7.png)

-1. Specifica le seguenti informazioni relative all’account Dynamic Media Classic:
+1. Specify the following [!DNL Dynamic Media Classic] account information:

-   **Regione:** l’area geografica del tuo account (Nord America, Europa o Asia).
+   **Regione:** La regione per il tuo [!DNL Dynamic Media] account: Nord America, Europa o Asia.

-   **Adhoc folder** (Cartella ad hoc): posizione del contenuto che si trova al di fuori della cartella di Target e viene caricato manualmente in Dynamic Media.
+   **Adhoc folder** (Cartella ad hoc): posizione del contenuto che si trova al di fuori della cartella di Target e viene caricato manualmente in [!DNL Dynamic Media].

-   **Email address (Indirizzo e-mail):** indirizzo e-mail utilizzato per accedere a Dynamic Media Classic (Scene7).
+   **Indirizzo e-mail:** L&#39;indirizzo e-mail utilizzato per accedere a [!DNL Dynamic Media Classic] ([!DNL Scene7]).

-   **Password**: password utilizzata per accedere a Dynamic Media Classic (Scene7).
+   **Password:** La password utilizzata per accedere a [!DNL Dynamic Media Classic] ([!DNL Scene7]).

 1. Fai clic su **[!UICONTROL Invia]**.